nicholasrq/redux-process/readme.md

 ## Describing named actions and action creators

 As you can see, action creators works just like you used to.
-The only difference is that reducer function takes only a payload part of an action, everything else Processor does under the hood.
-You don't need to deal with actions types at all.
+The only difference is that reducer function takes only a payload part of an action, everything else Processor does under the hood, so you don't need to deal with action types at all.

-If your actions are so simple, so they don't need any additional data then you can get rid of action creator at all, Processor will create named action for you anyway.
+If your actions are so simple, so they don't need any additional data then you can get rid of action creator at all, Processor will create Named Action for you automatically.

-Also if you need to pass some date to action "as-is", you can pass any amount of arguments to named actions.
-The only crucial fact that you shpuld remember is that if you pass more than one argument to a named actions, then you will get an array inside of reducer.
-To clarify this part let's see an example:
+Also if you need to pass some data to an action "as-is", then you can pass any number of arguments to Named Actions.
+The only crucial difference here is that if you're passing more than one argument to a Named Action, then you will get an array inside of reducer.
+To clarify this part look at the example below:

 ```javascript
 const initialState = {